buidl-labs/crypto-code-school-inside-tezos/README.md

 # Crypto Plants vs Zombies

-Interactive Code School for onboarding newcomers to the Tezos Ecosystem
+Interactive Code School for learning smart contract development on the Tezos blockchain using SmartPy

 ## Table of contents